 Collagen peptides are small pieces of animal collagen.
 Collagen can’t be absorbed in a whole form.
 It has to be broken down into smaller peptides or amino acids.
 Oral collagen supplements come in the form of pills and powders.
 They usually contain two or three amino acids.
 They are sold as collagen peptides powder or hydrolyzed collagen powder.
 Collagen peptides are absorbed through your gastrointestinal tract.
 Collagen can’t be absorbed by your body in its whole form.
 Your body breaks down the collagen proteins you eat into amino acids.
 So eating collagen-rich foods doesn’t directly result in higher collagen levels in your body.
 Still, many foods that provide the raw ingredients that support collagen production can be eaten as part of a healthy diet.
 These foods contain the amino acids proline and glycine.
 Vitamin C, zinc and copper are also needed for the process.

-• Vitamin-C / Vitamin-C Patch (dosage: 1000mg-3000mg daily) Vitamin C is a powerful antioxidant that helps protect hair follicles from damage caused by free radicals, environmental pollutants, and UV radiation.
+Vitamin C is a powerful antioxidant that helps protect hair follicles from damage caused by free radicals, environmental pollutants, and UV radiation.
 Vitamin C is essential for the production of collagen, a protein that strengthens and supports hair follicles.
 This can help reduce hair breakage and improve hair thickness.
 Collagen is the most abundant protein in the body.
 It’s primarily made up of 3 amino acids: proline, glycine, and hydroxyproline.
 Your body needs these amino acids to create keratin, the protein that gives us healthy hair.
 As we get older, our natural collagen supplies decrease.
 That’s why our hair naturally gets thinner as we age.
 Vitamin C promotes collagen production in the body, which helps keep our hair stay strong and shiny throughout our lives.
 Vitamin C enables your body to absorb iron.
 Iron is a fundamental nutrient for hair health.
 Iron deficiency has been linked to multiple types of hair loss, including alopecia areata, androgenetic alopecia in both men and women, and telogen effluvium.
 Therefore, getting enough iron is key for strong, healthy hair growth.
 So if you have hair loss related to iron deficiency, increasing your vitamin C intake is essential.
 Even if you have slightly low iron levels, vitamin C can help you boost them to improve the texture of your hair by helping to prevent dry hair and split ends.

-• Hair Skin & Nails Complex These types of supplements contain a combination of essential daily vitamins needed for hair growth.
+These types of supplements contain a combination of essential daily vitamins needed for hair growth.
 They usually include all of the above vitamins & minerals, sometimes including other specialty herbs known for stimulating hair growth.

-• Fish Oil / Krill Oil Fish oil (and Krill oil) is rich in omega-3 fatty acids, which promotes hair growth and thickness.
+Fish oil (and Krill oil) is rich in omega-3 fatty acids, which promotes hair growth and thickness.
 This is primarily due to its anti-inflammatory properties and ability to nourish hair follicles.
 Omega-3s also improve circulation in the scalp, delivering essential nutrients to hair follicles reducing hair loss.
 Fish oil’s omega-3 fatty acids (DHA and EPA) have anti-inflammatory properties that help reduce scalp inflammation, a factor in hair loss.
 Omega-3s improve circulation in the scalp, delivering more oxygen and nutrients to hair follicles.
 Some research suggests that omega-3s may stimulate the growth of cells that control hair follicle growth.

 Fish Oil & Krill oil benefits: